pranavnan/JS-notes/ja-interview.md

 # TDZ

 Temporal Dead Zone.
 In JavaScript, TDZ is a period between the creation of a variable and its initialization,

+# Currying
+Currying is a function that takes one argument at a time and returns a new function expecting the next argument.
+Basically Currying doesn’t call a function.
+It just transforms a function.
+They are constructed by chaining closures by immediately returning their inner functions simultaneously.

+# Lexical scope
+Lexical scope in JavaScript refers to the ability of a function to access variables and parameters that are declared outside of its own scope.
+In other words, a function can access variables that are in its outer scope, but not vice versa.

+A scope refers to the current context of our code it can be either globally or locally defined.
+A lexical scope in JavaScript means that a variable defined outside function can be accessible inside of another function define after variable declaration